Case 18 - Double vision and jumping eyes

 The overall effect is shown in the video below.

-Convergence helps us further in localisation.
 A lesion in the MLF as it ascends through the pons leaves convergence intact - but a lesion higher up in the midbrain can lead to INO with impaired convergence, as the centres involved in convergence can also be damaged at this level.
-If convergence is affected, it suggests a lesion higher up, and is sometimes called an anterior INO.
-If convergence is intact the lesion is lower down - called a posterior INO.
+If convergence is affected - i.e. a higher lesion - this is sometimes called an anterior INO.
+If intact, the lesion is lower down - a posterior INO.
+However, this rule is not 100% reliable.

 SummaryWe know there's a problem in the right dorsal brainstem somewhere between pons and midbrain, as the right MLF is involved - this is supported further by skew deviation and nystagmus with central characteristics.
 Spared convergence suggests this is lower than the midbrain.
 The right PPRF isn't involved nor VI or VII.
 The best bet is a right dorsal pons lesion, a little higher up than the inferior pons.